ChimeHQ/gogsym/README.md

 GSYM is a binary file format useful for performing symbolication.
 It is much smaller and more efficient than using a dSYM.

-A format definition can be derived from the LLVM [headers](https://github.com/llvm/llvm-project/tree/main/llvm/include/llvm/DebugInfo/GSYM).
+A format definition can be derived from the LLVM [headers](https://github.com/llvm/llvm-project/tree/main/llvm/include/llvm/DebugInfo/GSYM) and [sources](https://github.com/llvm/llvm-project/tree/main/llvm/lib/DebugInfo/GSYM).

+# llvm-gsymutil

+`llvm-gsymutil` can create and read gsym files.
+You can build it from the LLVM sources.
+It takes a long time to build.

+    cmake -DLLVM_ENABLE_PROJECTS="llvm-gsymutil" llvm
+    make llvm-gsymutil
+    bin/llvm-gsymutil -h

 ## Suggestions or Feedback